2013 African Handball Champions League

 The 2013 African Handball Champions League was the 35th edition, organized by the African Handball Confederation, under the auspices of the International Handball Federation, the handball sport governing body.
-The tournament was held from October 3–12 in Marrakech, Morocco, contested by 11 teams and won by Espérance Sportive de Tunis of Tunisia.
+The tournament was held from October 3–12 in Marrakesh, Morocco, contested by 11 teams and won by Espérance Sportive de Tunis of Tunisia.

 Espérance de Tunis qualified for the 2014 IHF Super Globe.